Terrelle Pryor: NFL career statistics

+Regular season

 Personal life

+On February 7, 2015, Pryor witnessed a shooting in the Macy's department store at Monroeville Mall in Monroeville, Pennsylvania.

 Pryor was stabbed in the neck and chest early on November 29, 2019, during an incident with Shalaya Briston at the Heinz Loft Apartments in Pittsburgh.
-The two "mutual combatants in the incident" were each subsequently charged with assault, according to the Allegheny County District Attorney's Office, after Pryor had presented at UPMC Mercy in critical condition from stab wounds.
+The two "mutual combatants in the incident" were each subsequently charged with assault, according to the Allegheny County District Attorney's Office, after Pryor arrived at UPMC Mercy in critical condition from stab wounds.

 On October 6, 2021, Pryor was arrested after allegedly slapping his ex-girlfriend and throwing pumpkins at her car.